-In this in-depth guide, we show you how Google business reviews work, how to write them, and best practice tips for business owners to manage their presence on Google My Business.
+In this in-depth guide, we show you how Google reviews work, how to write them, and best practice tips for business owners to manage their presence on Google My Business.

 The value of reviews to reputation management should need no introduction; they’re as powerful as word-of-mouth recommendations, they’re an SEO ranking factor, they make great customer experiences more visible, and they add credibility and trust to your brand.